Fluent migrations

 Fluent migrations are used to migrate existing translations from legacy formats (DTD, properties) to Fluent, or existing Fluent messages to new messages or different FTL files.

-At the core of each migration there is a Python file, called migration recipe, that instructs the system on how to port existing translations to Fluent.
+At the core of each migration there is a Python file, called a migration recipe, that instructs the system on how to port existing translations to Fluent.
 Typically, a patch migrating content to Fluent will:

 • Add new Fluent strings or files.